ciforios/ciforios.github.io/_posts/2015-06-02-Workflow_presentation.markdown

 tags: [workflow]
 ---

-In the context of creating this projects we summarized the workflow and some other aspects and thoughts to show at the final presentation of the course.
+In the context of creating this project we summarized the workflow and some other aspects and thoughts to show in our final presentation of our lecture.

 [Download Presentation](/download/System_Engineering_Presentation.pdf )